filiph/selfimproving-dev/book/this-book.md

 can write code”* level and the *“I understand reified types”* level of software development.

+The focus is on breath over depth.
+After reading this book, you'll have a good overview of the things that a good Software Engineer encounters in about the first 10 years of experience.
+You will have an intuitive understanding of these topics.
+You will not become an expert in fuzzy logic or backtracking, but you'll know what people mean when they say those words.

-Basically, this is the intermediate developer’s book.
+Basically, this is an intermediate developer's guide.
 Most content out there is either for beginners (because that’s the largest audience), *or* it seems to assume you’re a senior software engineer with 20 years of experience (because, that’s the profile of the people who write these